 Safety belt usage also differed by vehicle type.
-Occupants in pickup trucks wore belts less often (82.7%) compared to occupants in other vehicle types.
-Front seat occupants in sport utility vehicles (SUVs) wore belts most often (92.7%), followed by passenger cars (89.2%) and then occupants in vans (89.1%).
-Occupants in pickup trucks have exhibited lower usage than those in other vehicle types every year of the survey, and still maintain a large usage gap behind occupants in the next lowest vehicle type (6.4 percentage points less than vans in 2023).
+Occupants in pickup trucks wore belts less often (83.5%) compared to occupants in other vehicle types.
+Front seat occupants in sport utility vehicles wore belts most often (92.4%), followed by passenger cars (90.0%) and then occupants in vans (89.6%).

+Occupants in pickup trucks have exhibited lower usage than those in other vehicle types every year of the survey, and still maintain a large usage gap behind occupants in the next lowest vehicle type (6.1 percentage points less than vans in 2024).

-From 2018 to 2023, safety belt usage is consistently higher in SUVs, remained relatively steady in cars (though down from 2018 levels), and fluctuates among van occupants (due to their low volume in the sample).
-Belt usage in pickup trucks has remained lower than usage in all other vehicle types, even with their 2023 increase.
+Across 2019 to 2024, safety belt usage is consistently higher in SUVs, remains relatively steady in cars and fluctuates somewhat among van occupants (due to their low volume in the sample).
+Belt usage in pickup trucks has remained lower than usage in all other vehicle types, despite the recent increases.

-2023 Safety Belt Use Rate by Road Type
+2024 Safety Belt Use Rate by Road Type

-Safety Belt Use Rate by Road Type: 2018-2023
+Safety Belt Use Rate by Road Type: 2019-2024

-2023 Safety Belt Use Rate by Vehicle Type
+2024 Safety Belt Use Rate by Vehicle Type